Priyanka4pc/Scrape-data-from-flipkart/README.md

 # Scrape-data-from-flipkart
-This code allows to scrape product name, price, specifications and reviews from flipkart site.
+This code allows to scrape product name, price, specifications and reviews from flipkart site and store them in a list.